Promote, Enhance, and Support Pitt Business

 Barry Josowitz, MBA '88

-Barry is a Director/Vice President in the Work Dynamics Group at the corporate offices of JLL in Pittsburgh.
-Currently, he serves as the Americas Region Lead for Transactions on the Teva Pharmaceutical Account (Teva) focusing his efforts on Teva’s portfolio throughout North and South America.
-Additionally, he is a Senior Transaction Manager on the United Healthcare Account (UHG), where he oversees the disposition of excess leases within their clinical portfolio.
+Barry Josowitz is a Director/Vice President in the Work Dynamics Group at the corporate offices of JLL in Pittsburgh.
+Currently, he serves as the Americas Region Lead for Real Estate Transactions on the Teva Pharmaceutical Account (Teva), focusing his efforts on Teva’s portfolio throughout North and South America.
+Additionally, he is a Senior Transaction Manager on the Adecco Account, where he oversees real estate transactions throughout the United States.
 Responsibilities on both Accounts include strategic planning, financial analysis review, overseeing of process, and maintaining client communications.

-Barry has over thirty (30) years of experience in the commercial real estate industry.
+Barry has over thirty-five (35) years of experience in the commercial real estate industry.
 He has represented both Landlords and Tenants and has worked on projects that span the entire spectrum of commercial property types (office, industrial, flex, retail).

 He lives in Pittsburgh, PA with his wife Beth.
-Two of his three children have graduated college and the third just finished her sophomore year.
+Two of his three children have graduated college and the third just finished her junior year.

 Sanjeev Khanna, MBA'96, BSE '92

-Prior to joining Microsoft, Sanjeev spent 16 years with Intel (1996–2012), where he held a variety of positions in sales, marketing, finance, and operations.
-At Intel he served as Director of Marketing for the Cloud segment, where he was responsible for Cloud computing marketing and Business Development with the world’s largest Cloud companies and OEMs.
+Before joining Microsoft, Sanjeev spent 16 years with Intel (1996–2012), where he held various positions in sales, marketing, finance, and operations.
+At Intel, he served as Director of Marketing for the Cloud segment, where he was responsible for Business Development with the world’s largest Cloud companies and Server and Storage OEMs and ODMs.
 From 2003-2008, Sanjeev served as Geography Manager for the Intel Server, Storage, and Embedded Whitebox business in EMEA.

-He received a Bachelor of Science in Mechanical Engineering and MBA from the University of Pittsburgh.
-When he is not delivering Cloud solutions, he enjoys traveling, playing golf and spending time with his nieces and nephews.
+He received a Bachelor of Science in Mechanical Engineering and an MBA from the University of Pittsburgh.
+When he is not delivering Cloud solutions, he enjoys traveling, playing golf, and spending time with his nieces and nephews.

 Max Kneis, BSBA '18